PrestaShop vs Snipcart: Full E-Commerce Platforms ReviewMarch 06, 2020

 Free + payment gateway fees + hosting + paid addons

 At its simplest form, the software itself is free.
 But you'll still need to host your e-commerce site somewhere for the whole thing to work.
-Hosting fees for a PrestaShop site can vary: 1&1, their promoted hosting partner, charges from 8 to 15$/month.
+Hosting fees for a PrestaShop site can vary.
+E.g.: 1&1, one of their promoted hosting partners, charges from 4 to 15$/month.
 You can also deploy it on your own with any other server or service.

 To extend your store, you'll most likely purchase paid licenses for all sorts of PrestaShop addons.
 While building and customizing their e-commerce site with these, merchants will probably need the help of developers at some point.
 We'll discuss this further down.